 Even if your law firm is established and you may not be looking for walk-in clients, you can still use social networking to your advantage by tapping into your existing legal network.
-By connecting with other thought leaders in your practice and relevant industries, you’ll be able to get referrals from credible sources when these leaders know someone in need.
+By connecting with other thought leaders in your practice area and relevant industries, you’ll be able to get referrals from credible sources when these leaders know someone in need.
 Simply by engaging in conversations in the right online social groups, you can connect with the right sources for referrals.

 If you are looking for walk-in clients, then amassing followers is a great way to build trusting relationships in the hopes of getting a call for legal advice one day.